hexbatch/apple-core/v1/docs/layers-overview.md

 * an optional checksum can be added to any token passed in, the checksum must match for that token before the api operation is carried out
 * all api operations use the jobs api, the work is sent to a job queue
 * all api operations use the core api
+* any user can take a resource exposed by the public api, and perform low level operations on it if they have the permissions

 ## Authentication and logging in